 Towards the end of fall semester, students will be notified by the Housing and Food Services Office when spring semester room vacancies will be available.
 If a student is interested in changing their room assignment for spring semester, the student will be able to view the vacancies and select a room in eLiving.
 Once a student has processed a room assignment change, the student will be responsible for fully vacating and checking out of the fall semester room assignment prior to leaving the University at the end of fall semester.
-If an assigned key is not returned, the student will be assessed a charge for core change and key replacement.
-The amount will be charged on the student's LionPATH account.
-Housing and Food Services is not able to guarantee that the room the student selected for spring semester will be accessible at the end of fall semester to store items, due to current occupancy.
+If an assigned key is not returned within seven (7) business days of the end of the semester, the student will be assessed a charge for core change and key replacement.
+The amount will be charged to the student's LionPATH account.
+Housing and Food Services is not able to guarantee that the room the student selected for spring semester will be accessible at the end of fall semester to store items due to current occupancy.
 Temporary storage is generally not available.

 ROOM CHANGES PROCESSED BY THE UNIVERSITY